-Existing Conditions: There is no program in existence in the Area to provide this type of assistance.
+Existing Conditions: There is a small program in existence in the Area to provide this type of assistance, however there are more needs than the existing program can finance.

 3. Small Business Development Fund

 The goal of this program is to provide funds and/or financing for things such as equipment and machinery to help small and micro-businesses expand or become established in Milwaukie.